-While the Authority envisions itself as being responsive to the community's needs for low-income housing, it cannot accommodate emergency cases because of limited resources and its obligation to adhere to the standards set forth herein.
+While the Authority envisions itself as being responsive to the community's needs for lowincome housing, it cannot accommodate emergency cases because of limited resources and its obligation to adhere to the standards set forth herein.
 However, its tenant selection process will be aimed at achieving these objectives by adhering to the criteria established herein.
 The following items of information are subject to verification by the Authority to determine eligibility and rent.

 - a) Annual Income.
-The Authority will use the following to verify both earned and unearned income sources and amounts for all household members, including money given to the household by individuals (i.e. other family members not on the lease, parents, friends, relatives, etc.,), including but not limited to regular deposits from Zelle, CashApp, Venmo or other virtual financial sources, or from court-ordered sources such as child support, alimony, etc., and keep copies of such information in the applicant's file (see definition for "Income" in Section 20): - (1) Third party verification through an employer or public agency (with an appropriate release), and/or; - (2) Review documentation provided by the family, such as benefit checks, income tax returns, etc.; and/or, - (3) Verification of public assistance from the governmental entity supplying it.
+The Authority will use the following to verify both earned and unearned income sources and amounts for all household members, including money given to the household by individuals (i.e. other family members not on the lease, parents, friends, relatives, etc.,) or from court-ordered sources such as child support, alimony, etc., and keep copies of such information in the applicant's file (see definition for "Income" in Section 20): - (1) Third party verification through an employer or public agency (with an appropriate release), and/or; - (2) Review documentation provided by the family, such as benefit checks, income tax returns, etc.; and/or, - (3) Verification of public assistance from the governmental entity supplying it.